 There’s no doubt that card issuers are moving towards offering more no annual fee cards with no foreign transaction fees, though it’s still not the standard.

-New as of 2020, the Blue Delta Amex no longer has foreign transaction fees, which is awesome, since most Amex no annual fee cards do still have these fees.
+The Blue Delta Amex has no foreign transaction fees (Rates & Fees), which is awesome, since most Amex no annual fee cards do still have these fees.